 The insurance company and employer have lawyers on their side, it is only fair that you have an advocate on your side to fight for your rights.
 Talk to your workers’ comp attorney if you believe you suffered an illness related to your job and need medical treatment and wage replacement benefits.

-Workers’ Comp Attorney in Chicago and Aurora
+Workers’ Comp Attorney in the Chicagoland area and Aurora

 A workers’ comp claim related to coronavirus or COVID-19 may require medical treatment and take you off the job for days or weeks.
-If you suffered an illness or injury on the job in Aurora or the Chicago area and the employer denied your claim, contact the Cullotta Bravo Law Group today to schedule your free consultation.
+If you suffered an illness or injury on the job in Aurora or the Chicagoland area and the employer denied your claim, contact the Cullotta Bravo Law Group today to schedule your free consultation.